Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 | 3 |      50       |  -5.0   |   1.0  |     1.0       |
 |------------------------------------------------------|

-If a system have subscribed to the archetype (Transform, Physic), when the entity 1 is added, nothing happens When the entity 2 is added, since it match the archetype, its index will be added to vector, so that we will directly dispatch him when needed instead of querying again
+If a system have subscribed to the archetype (Transform, Physic) for exanple, when the entity 1 is added, nothing happens When the entity 2 is added, since it match the archetype, its index will be added the archetype's vector, so that we will directly dispatch it when needed instead of querying again
 ```
 #### Dispatching Logic

 The `ECSManager` acts as the central coordinator.
 It holds all components using a **Struct of Arrays (SoA)** layout for cache-friendly access patterns.
-When `dispatch_data` is called, the manager sends each subscribed system a **tuple of `WeakRef`s** to simplify memory handling and avoid unnecessary allocations.
+When `dispatch_data` is called, the manager sends each subscribed system a **`WeakRef`** to simplify memory handling and avoid unnecessary allocations.

 * The **first element** is a `WeakRef` to a dictionary mapping component names (as defined in `@component`) to their SoA data.
 * The **second element** is a `WeakRef` to an `Vector{Int}`,a vector of the requested entities's indices.
 These indices reference the actual data within the SoA for entities that match the system's subscription.